berkeleymt/berkeley.mt/content/events/bmt-2025-online.md

 ## Registration, Waivers, and Pricing

-You may register for BMT 2025 Online on ContestDojo any time until November 27, 2025 at 11:59 PM US Pacific Time.
+You may register for BMT 2025 Online on ContestDojo starting Monday, September 15 at 9:00 AM and until November 27, 2025 at 11:59 PM US Pacific Time.

 Registration is performed on ContestDojo.
 Coaches may register up to 6 people per team, and ContestDojo will allow them to assign and modify teams up until